michligtenberg2/j3-flasher-travelbot/README.md

 - Ensures `adb` and `fastboot` binaries are available (downloads Android platform tools locally if missing)
 - Downloads the required TWRP recovery and LineageOS build
 - Flashes TWRP and LineageOS automatically
+- Optionally flash only TWRP via dedicated button
+- Button to install ADB and check for Heimdall
+- Extra buttons for rebooting, viewing logs, and clearing the log
+- Built-in help window with step-by-step instructions
 - Optionally installs Magisk for root and a custom APK
 - Logs actions to `flasher.log`